Greenlandic language: Indicative and interrogative moods

 After the future suffix -ssa-, vu- and vo- (both /vu/) change to a-.
 (Va-, vi-, ppu-, and ppa- do not change.)

-After the suffix -qa- ‘very’, vu-, vo-, va-, vi-, ppu-, and ppa- all change to a- (except when this would lead to aaa, in which case aaa is shortened to aa). -qa- + vai becomes qai, not *qaai.
+After the suffix -qa-, vu-, vo-, va-, vi-, ppu-, and ppa- all change to a- (except when this would lead to aaa, in which case aaa is shortened to aa). -qa- + vai becomes qai, not *qaai.
 (In accordance with the rule, aau becomes aaju, hence -qa- + viuk becomes qaajuk, not *qaauk.)
 The suffix -qa- was historically -qi-.

 Imperative and optative moods

 The imperative mood is used to issue orders and is always combined with the second person.
 The optative is used to express wishes or exhortations and is never used with the second person.
 There is a negative imperative form used to issue prohibitions.
 Both optative and imperative have transitive and intransitive paradigms.
 There are two transitive positive imperative paradigms: a standard one and another that is considered rude and is used usually to address children.